Vonage/vivid-3/libs/components/src/lib/file-picker/README.md

 Each added file in the preview list has a default background-color of `vvd-color-canvas` (`#fff` in light theme, `#000` in dark).
 If needed, the background of the item can be changed using the `--file-picker-list-item-background-color` CSS variable.

+### file-picker-list-block-size

+Use `--file-picker-list-block-size` the set the max-block-size of list of the added files, other than `408px`.

 ## Properties

 <div class="table-wrapper">